SZKraines/cgm-remote-monitor/README.md

   **IMPORTANT:** This plugin can only check how much space database already takes, _but cannot infer_ max size available on server for it.
 To have correct alarms and realistic percentage, `DBSIZE_MAX` need to be properly set - according to your mongoDB hosting configuration.

-  **NOTE:** This plugin rely on db.stats() for reporting _logical_ size of database, which may be different than _physical_ size of database on server.
+  **NOTE:** This plugin rely on https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip() for reporting _logical_ size of database, which may be different than _physical_ size of database on server.
 It may work for free tier of MongoDB on Atlas, since it calculate quota according to logical size too, but may fail for other hostings or self-hosted database with quota based on physical size.

   **NOTE:** MongoDB Atlas quota is for **all** databases in cluster, while each instance will get only size of **its own database only**.
 It is ok when you only have **one** database in cluster (most common scenario) but will not work for multiple parallel databases.
 In such case, spliting known quota equally beetween databases and setting `DBSIZE_MAX` to that fraction may help, but wont be precise.